sabhanson/HW12-MySQL-EmployeeTracker/README.md

 [Watch this demonstration video for a step-by-step installation walkthrough](https://www.youtube.com/watch?v=9ZBxpcoHhV4)

 OR
-- Clone [the repo](https://github.com/sabhanson/HW12-MySQL-EmployeeTracker) from my Github to your local machine
+- Clone [this repo](https://github.com/sabhanson/HW12-MySQL-EmployeeTracker) from my Github to your local machine
 - Open VSCode and run the following command in the built-in terminal to install the necessary node packages
 ```
 npm install